stefanovic80/geompy/README.md

 ### - Parabola

-# Draw a circumference
+# Draw a (random) circumference

 Type

 `C1 = circumference()`

 "C1" is a "circumference" class type.
-It choice a random value for the circumference radius (C1.radius) and a couple of random values (C1.center) for x and y circumference center point
+It choose a random value for the circumference radius (C1.radius) and a couple of random values (C1.center) for x and y circumference center point

 `C1.plot()`